danog/MadelineProtoDocs/docs/API_docs/constructors/help.termsOfServiceUpdate.md

 ---
-title: help.termsOfServiceUpdate
+title: "help.termsOfServiceUpdate"
-description: Info about an update of telegram's terms of service.
-If the terms of service are declined, then the [account.deleteAccount](../methods/account.deleteAccount.md) method should be called with the reason "Decline ToS update"
+description: "Info about an update of telegram's terms of service.
+If the terms of service are declined, then the account.deleteAccount method should be called with the reason 'Decline ToS update'"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/constructors/help_termsOfServiceUpdate.html
 ---